countervolts/Spotify-Stats-Calculator/README.md

 ## How to use this
 ever since i added the executable within the releases tab its never been easier!
 1. go to [releases](https://github.com/countervolts/Spotify-Stats-Calculator/releases)
-2. click on reader.exe
-3. wait for it to download
+2. download most recent version
-4. run file!
+3. run file!

 very easy, and it should automatically detect the "my_spotify_data.zip" within your downloads folder!